Kansattica/msync/README.md

 #### Building on macOS

 The instructions for building on Linux should mostly work, though note that Apple only officially supports std::filesystem on Xcode 11.1 and Catalina/10.15 and up. `msync` does support pre-10.15 versions with Boost::filesystem, which you can install through Homebrew.
 I don't have a Mac to test on, but I do ensure that it builds and all unit tests pass.

-I test on OSX 10.15, producing builds for both 10.14 with Boost::filesystem 1.72.0 and 10.15 with Apple's std::filesystem implementation.
+I used to test on OSX 10.15, producing builds for both 10.14 with Boost::filesystem 1.72.0 and 10.15 with Apple's std::filesystem implementation.
+GitHub Actions stopped supporting earlier macOS versions, so I now build and test on macOS 11 and 12.
+I have no reason to believe that earlier versions won't still work, but I have no way to test that right now.

 #### Building on Windows